CHOCOLATE GANACHE KISSES

 Resist the urge to put the bowl in the fridge to speed up this process or you will lose the shine on your ganache.
 Who wants that?

 Flavouring this ganache couldn’t be easier!
 Just replace the butter with a flavour of your choice!
-Here are a few of our favourites that you should definitely try out;
+Here are a few of my favourites that you should definitely try out;

-Following our recipe just replace the 25g of butter with:
+Following this recipe just replace the 25g of butter with:

 25g of Peanut Butter – Piping the ganache onto toasted and chopped peanuts